iceelor/InstagramViewer/README.md

 Completed user stories:

-- [x] Required: User can view a list of existing todo items
+- [x] Required: User can scroll through current popular photos from Instagram
-- [x] Required: User can add a new item to the todo list
+- [x] Required: For each photo displayed, user can see the following details: Graphic, Caption, Username
+- [x] Optional: For each photo displayed, display like count, user profile image

 Walkthroughs with optional user stories: